EduardoZepeda/coffee-bytes-hugo/content/posts/comandos-de-gnu-linux-que-deberias-conocer-2/index.en.md

 ---
+aliases:
+- /en/linux-basic-commands-passwd-du-useradd-usermod-fdisk-lscpu-apt-which/
-title: "Linux Essential Commands: passwd du useradd usermod fdisk lscpu apt which"
+title: "Linux Basic Commands: passwd du useradd usermod fdisk lscpu apt which"
 date: "2019-05-13"
 categories:
 - linux and devops
 coverImage: "images/comandos_GNU_Linux_2.jpg"
 description: "Learn about the basic GNU/Linux commands offered by the terminal, for this entry I explain uname, who, du, df, among many others."
 keywords:
 - linux
+- commands
 authors:
 - Eduardo Zepeda
-url: "/en/linux-commands-you-should-know-part-two/"
 ---

 This is the second part of the list of basic GNU/Linux terminal commands.
-If you want to see the commands from the previous post please [enter the first part here](/en/basic-linux-commands-you-should-know/).
-I also have a [third part of GNU/Linux commands available](/en/linux-commands-you-should-know-part-three/).
+If you want to see the commands from the previous post please [enter the first part here](/en/linux-basic-commands-grep-ls-cd-cat-cp-rm-scp//).
+I also have a [third part of GNU/Linux commands available](/en/linux-basic-commands-lsof-top-ps-kill-systemctl-chown-chroot/).

 Let's start with the uname command, to put ourselves in the context of the operating system we are working with.